gavz/lucasg.github.io/_posts/2017-07-09-Introducing-Dependencies.md

 Recently I wanted to study the way `C#` can interop with native code, notably via the use of enlightened C++ dlls ([C++/CLI](https://blogs.msdn.microsoft.com/texblog/2007/04/05/linking-native-c-into-c-applications/) as Microsoft calls it).

 The best way to learn about a subject is by making stuff, so I decided to write a C# application embedding native code.
-Since I don't know much about `C#`, I choose to reimplement an existing software : the venerable [`Depedency Walker`](http://www.dependencywalker.com/) which is used by pretty much all the Windows devs over 40 y.o. to troubleshoot their dll load dependency issues.
+Since I don't know much about `C#`, I choosed to reimplement an existing software : the venerable [`Depedency Walker`](http://www.dependencywalker.com/) which is used by pretty much all the Windows devs over 40 y.o.
+I.ve known to troubleshoot their dll load dependency issues.

 I end up writing a full fledged GUI application that partially mimics the features of `depends.exe` and I learn a lot about `WPF` and the dying art of desktop GUI development in the process.